ohanasportstech/ohanasportstech.github.io/pages/help.md

 - **🔀 Shuffle** — randomize the shot order.
 This helps you work on reaction times and readiness.
 Shuffle is only available on selected drills.

-- **❤️ Favorite** — save drills in the Home tab so that you can quickly access them later.
+- **❤️ Favorite** — save drills in the Home tab so you can quickly access them later.

 **Level Selector**
 Choose Easy, Medium, Hard, or Advanced.
-Adjust before starting or while the drill is running—the ball machine adapts instantly.
+Adjust before starting or while the drill is running — the ball machine adapts instantly.

 - *Easy*: slower, lighter spin, higher net clearance.